mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 This tests the removal of focused runs from the fitting tab.

 1. Having loaded multiple runs, select a row in the UI table and then click the `Remove Selected` button below the table.
-The row should be removed, if the run was plotted it will disappear from the plot and there should be one less row in each of the log tables with each row corresponding to the run in the same row of the UI table.
-The workspace of the focussed run that was removed from the UI will still exist in the ADS.
+The row should be removed, if the run was plotted it will disappear from the plot and there should be one less row in each of the table workspaces inside the "_logs" workspace group with each row corresponding to the run in the same row of the UI table.
+The workspaces called "ENGINX\_...._TOF" and "ENGINX\_...._TOG_bgsub" will be deleted from the ADS

-2. Try clicking the `Remove All` button, the UI table should be empty and the log workspaces no longer present.
+2. Try clicking the `Remove All` button, the UI table should be empty and the workspace group with name ending "_logs" should no longer be present.

 3. Try loading in a run again, the UI should still be able to access the workspace and remember the log values - check there are no calls to ``AverageLogData`` in the log (should be visible at notice level).